weedonandscott/evercas/README.rst

 ------------------

-You can use the built-in "link" put strategy to hard-link files into the HashFS directory if the platform and filesystem support it.
-This will automatically and silently fall back to copying if a hard-link can't be made, e.g. because the source is on a different device, the HashFS directory is on a filesystem that does not support hard links or the source file already has the operating system's maximum allowed number of hard links to it.
+You can use the built-in "link" put strategy to hard-link files into the EverCas directory if the platform and filesystem support it.
+This will automatically and silently fall back to copying if a hard-link can't be made, e.g. because the source is on a different device, the EverCas directory is on a filesystem that does not support hard links or the source file already has the operating system's maximum allowed number of hard links to it.